Eye Massager Benefits

 Reduces Puffiness

-If you have a physical eye massager, make sure you store it in the fridge or freezer so that it’s kept cool.
-The cooling surface, paired with the pressure you’ll gently apply during your routine, can keep swelling and puffiness at bay.
+The cooling surface, paired with the gentle pressure you apply during your routine, can help keep swelling and puffiness at bay.

 The repeated vibrations and tapping motions boost cell metabolism and help disperse any water buildup.
-This is great for those who have to deal with uneven eyelids, or who live in high altitudes and deal with fluid retention more frequently.

 How Often To Use An Eye Massager

-The general rule of thumb is that an eye massager, regardless of whether it’s a physical tool or battery-operated, should be used for around 15-20 minutes every single day.
-However, you shouldn’t worry if you go over by a little (or a lot), there are no intrinsic dangers with overusing the beauty tool.
+The general rule of thumb is that an eye massager, whether physical or battery-operated, should be used for around 15-20 minutes every day.

 Best Eye Massagers